 Customer Service is required to ensure that consumers are offered a Customer Handbook when they first enter services and the most current handbook version annually thereafter.
+Providers are required to use the MSHN developed standardized notice templates which can be downloaded for use from the MSHN website: Provider Requirements→Substance Use Disorder→Forms.
 Providers must maintain records for appeals and grievances which includes (at minimum) the following information: the name of the person for whom the appeal or grievance was filed, a general description of the reason for the appeal or grievance, date received, date of each review, date of resolution, resolution details of the appeal or grievance, and the recordkeeping must be accurately maintained in a manner accessible to MSHN and available upon request.